k-chuang/automate-menial-tasks/README.md

-# Automating Menial Tasks using Python Pt.1
+# Automating the Menial Tasks using Python Pt.1
 A cool Python automation project that automates the menial task of sending repetitive emails, such as in scheduling people for appointments.

 ## Python script and brief description